abednahouli/logging-microservice/README.md

 - **Kafka:** Kafka broker runs on `http://localhost:9092`.

 ## Testing and Debugging
 Use the load testing script `load.js` to evaluate the system's performance under big data workloads.
 Logs from Kafka and Elasticsearch can be monitored to ensure proper data flow.

+## Kibana
+You can also use kibana to visualize some important data from your logs on `http://localhost:5601`.

 ## Authors
 Developed by **Abed Nahouli**.